tannerjb14/wp-react-kickoff/README.md

-# wp-react-kickoff
+# gli-roles
-A React JS WordPress Plugin Starter
+A React JS WordPress Plugin that creates new roles and permissions for GLI client sites.